Rubayet19/personal-api-dashboard/memory.md

 ## Project Status

 The project is now complete, with all core features implemented and working as expected.
-The final phase focused on user experience enhancements, particularly improving real-time updates to provide an even more responsive and interactive dashboard.
+The final phase focused on performance optimization and dashboard enhancements, particularly improving UI layout and adding real-time updates to provide an even more responsive and interactive dashboard.

 The application now offers:
 - Secure API key management